Skip to navigation Skip to content

 Non-discretionary expenses

-• Non-discretionary items involve expenditure that is required by a contract or other commitment and are generally costs associated with living expenses (mortgage/rent, food, and utility bills), debts and taxes.
+• Non-discretionary items involve expenditure that is required by a contract or other commitment and are costs associated with living expenses (mortgage/rent, food, and utility bills), debts and taxes.
 This does not include personal loan or credit card repayments

 • Services Australia has the discretion to assess if the item is non-discretionary in nature and determine if it should also be included as an essential expense